dominodatalab/reference-project-pippy-chatbot/README.md

 * `assets` folder contains an image of Pippy!

 ## Set-up
-### Dataset
+### Datasets
+You can create a [Dataset](https://docs.dominodatalab.com/en/latest/user_guide/0a8d11/create-and-modify-datasets/) in your Domino project and with the data you want to use to create vector embeddings from (see sample PDFs and metadata file for examples).
+Datasets will be automatically mounted when starting a [Domino Workspace](https://docs.dominodatalab.com/en/latest/user_guide/e6e601/launch-a-workspace/).
-You can create a Domino Dataset containing your own metadata file and PDFs, similar to the sample files, to be embedded into a vector database.
-Then, reference it in `docs_embedder.ipynb` so Pippy can answer questions based on your data!
+Then, reference it in `docs_embedder.ipynb` so that your chatbot can answer questions based on your data!

+Alternatively, you can add your PDFs and metadata file directly into the project directory and reference them in your source code.

 ### Data Source
 Set up a vector database with an index as a